-The 2018 survey was sent to all NHS patients over the age of 16 who had received a confirmed primary diagnosis of cancer or been discharged from an NHS Trust after an inpatient episode or day case attendance for cancer related treatment in April, May and June 2018.
+The 2019 survey was sent to all NHS patients 16 and over who had received a confirmed primary diagnosis of cancer or been discharged from an NHS Trust after an inpatient episode or day case attendance for cancer related treatment in April, May and June 2019.

 The Transforming Cancer Services Team has produced an interactive dashboard which includes reports on the results and analysis for each London CCG as well as for the corresponding STPs.